Anith-G/experience-manager-sites-optimizer.en/help/documentation/home.md

 ![Site Optimizer high impact opportunities](./assets/dashboard/high-impact-opportunities.png){align="center"}

-The High Impact Opportunities section highlights the most significant opportunities for improvement, based on their potential impact on your site's performance.
+The High Impact Opportunities section highlights the most significant pending opportunities for improvement, based on their potential impact on your site's performance.
 These opportunities are organized by type, making it easy to prioritize your optimization efforts.

-Pending opportunities can be filtered by keywords, tags, or URLs, or by [opportunity type](../opportunity-types/overview.md) to help you focus on the most critical areas of improvement.
+Opportunities can be filtered by keywords, tags, or URLs, or by [opportunity type](../opportunity-types/overview.md) to help you focus on the most critical areas of improvement.

 ### Opportunity details